-This assessment does not account for the economic feasibility of construction or market conditions that will affect when development occurs.
+This assessment does not account for the economic feasibility of construction or market conditions that would indicate when development might occur.
 Additionally, this assessment does not consider how changes in technology or consumer preference could impact future infrastructure demand.
 For these reasons, this assessment should not be interpreted as a development forecast but rather as an exercise to evaluate infrastructure improvements that could be needed over the long term.

-Analysis Overview
+Analysis Overview: